 The Extract Constant refactoring makes your source code easier to read and maintain.
 It also helps you avoid using hardcoded constants without any explanations about their values or purpose.

 The in-place refactorings are enabled in PyCharm by default.
-So, if you haven't changed this setting, the Extract Constant refactoring for Python is performed in-place, right in the editor.
+If you haven't changed this setting, the Extract Constant refactoring for Python is performed in place, right in the editor.

-- Place the cursor within the expression or declaration of a variable to be replaced by a constant.
+Place the caret within the expression or declaration of a variable to be replaced by a constant.

-- If more than one expression is detected for the current cursor position, the Expressions list appears.
-If this is the case, select the required expression.
-To do that, click the expression.
-Alternatively, use the Up and Down arrow keys to navigate to the expression of interest, and then press Enter to select it.
+If more than one expression is detected for the current caret position, the Expressions list appears.
+If this is the case, click the expression to select it.
+Alternatively, press Up or Down to navigate to the expression of interest, and then press Enter to select it.

-- If more than one occurrence of the expression is found within the class, specify whether you wish to replace only the selected occurrence, or all the found occurrences with the new constant.
+If more than one occurrence of the expression is found, specify whether you wish to replace only the selected occurrence, or all the found occurrences with the new constant.

 If you haven't completed the refactoring and want to cancel the changes you have made, press Escape.